-The role of context in scandal.
-When are media scandals most likely to occur?
-The process is, of course, stochastic - for instance, the supply of allegations that can be publicized without generating libel or slander lawsuits will vary idiosyncratically.
-However, contextual factors will have systematic effects on the incentives of the media and the opposition - whom I expect to weigh the costs of investigating and publicizing scandal allegations against the likelihood of successfully creating a scandal - and will thereby affect the likelihood that they will jointly help to create a media scandal.
-Specifically, I focus on two contextual factors that should independently affect the likelihood of media scandal - approval of the president among opposition party identifiers and the level of congestion in the news agenda.
+centives of the media and the opposition, whom I expect to weigh the costs of investigating and publicizing scandal allegations against the likelihood of successfully creating a scandal,31 and will thereby affect the likelihood of them jointly helping to create a media scandal.
+Specifically, I focus on two contextual factors that should independently affect the likelihood of media scandal- approval of the president among opposition party identifiers and the level of congestion in the news agenda.
 In each case, our interest is in the effect of the contextual factor in question on the likelihood and intensity of scandal, which should be null if evidence is the only factor of significance.